glenhutson/BlackbaudCustomizations/All-In-One-SKYAddins+PowerAutomate/TileSKYAddins.md

 SKY Add-Ins are considered custom applications, so you'll need to register your application with SKY Developer.

 > **Note**: Multiple Add-ins can be housed under the _same_ application, you need not create a separate application for each.
 It's entirely up to if you have all custom tiles under one application or under separate.
-If you already have an application setup for your Add-Ins, you can skip these Prerequiste and subsequent Activation steps.
+If you already have an application setup for your Add-Ins, you can skip these Prerequisite and subsequent Activation steps.

 1. Go to the SKY Developer My applications page.
 2. Select Add.